open-telemetry/opentelemetry-specification/specification/metrics/api.md

 expected to deliver a useful, economical aggregation out of the box.

-The additive instruments (`Counter`, `UpDownCounter`, `SumObserver`, `UpDownSumObserver`) use Sum aggregation, by default.
-Details about computing a Sum aggregation vary, but from the user's perspective this means they will be able to monitor the sum of values entered.
+The additive instruments (`Counter`, `UpDownCounter`, `SumObserver`, `UpDownSumObserver`) use a Sum aggregation by default.
+Details about computing a Sum aggregation vary, but from the user's perspective this means they will be able to monitor the sum of values captured.
 The distinction between synchronous and asynchronous instruments is crucial to specifying how exporters work, a topic that is covered in the [SDK specification](TODO).

-The non-additive instruments (`ValueRecorder`, `ValueObserver`) use MinMaxSumCount aggregation, by default.
+The non-additive instruments (`ValueRecorder`, `ValueObserver`) use a MinMaxSumCount aggregation, by default.
 This aggregation keeps track of the minimum value, the maximum value, the sum of values, and the count of values.
 These four values support monitoring the range of values, the rate of events, and the average event value.